Peruvian Law Expert

 • Independence statement

-• Appendix of cited authorities (as appropriate)
+• Appendix of cited Peruvian legal authorities, when appropriate

 Sample report structure